nagpalgmohit/PurchaseTransactions/README.md

 # PurchaseTransactions
 This project implements a RESTful API using Flask for managing purchase transactions.
 The API allows users to save and retrieve purchase transaction data such as username, item_id, and purchase_price.
 The system stores transaction records in a local text file (purchases.txt) and supports validation for the input data.
-Authentication and authorization is not in the scope of the project.
+Authentication and authorization are not in the scope of the project.

 **Features**
 1. **Save Transaction:** Allows users to save a purchase transaction with validation for username, item_id, and purchase_price.